Affiliate links on Android Authority may earn us a commission. Learn more.

 How to reset Alexa devices: Echo, Echo Dot, and more

 Are you having trouble with one of Amazon’s Alexa-based speakers or displays?
-Or are you upgrading to a newer model?
+Are you upgrading to a newer model?
 Either way, you’ll want to know how to reset an Alexa device, especially if you plan to sell it or otherwise hand it off to a new owner.

-The exact method for a physical reset depends on the Alexa device in question, though it’s often possible to handle it right from the assistant’s Android and iPhone apps.
+The exact method for a reset depends on the device in question, though it’s often possible to handle the process right from Alexa’s Android and iPhone apps.

-A physical reset is performed by holding down one or more buttons, the exact combination depending on your model of Echo.
+A physical reset is performed by holding down one or more buttons, the exact combination depending on your model of Echo (or other device).
 To completely erase all settings, you'll need to use Device Settings in the Alexa app to deregister a device from your Amazon account.